Metamorphosis of Narcissus

-Metamorphosis of Narcissus (1937) is an oil-on-canvas painting by the Spanish surrealist Salvador Dalí.
-Originally titled Métamorphose de Narcisse, this painting is from Dalí's paranoiac-critical period and depicts his interpretation of the Greek myth of Narcissus.
+Metamorphosis of Narcissus is an oil-on-canvas painting by the Spanish surrealist Salvador Dalí, from 1937.
+Originally titled Métamorphose de Narcisse, This painting is from Dalí's paranoiac-critical period and depicts his interpretation of the Greek myth of Narcissus.
 Dalí began his painting in the spring of 1937 while in Zürs, in the Austrian Alps.

 Myth of Narcissus

 According to Greek mythology, Narcissus's beauty made him attractive to nearly everyone who saw him and both men and women pursued him, but he rejected all advances.
 One of his admirers, a nymph named Echo, fell so madly in love with him that, after he rejected her, she wasted away until only her voice remained.
 The goddess Nemesis, taking pity on Echo, convinced Narcissus to gaze into a pool.
-Upon seeing his own face reflected in the water, Narcissus fell in love with his own reflection.
-Because he was unable to embrace his own reflection, Narcissus too wasted away and in his place grew the flower that bears his name, the narcissus.
+Upon seeing his face reflected in the water, Narcissus fell in love with his reflection.
+Because he was unable to embrace his reflection, Narcissus too wasted away and in his place grew the flower that bears his name, the narcissus.

 Dalí's Interpretation

 In Dalí's painting, he depicts the figure of Narcissus on the left side of the canvas crouched by a lake, with his head resting on his knee, and a stone hand clutching an egg mirroring the shape of his body on the right.
 From out of the cracked egg, a narcissus flower sprouts.
-In the mid-ground of the painting stand a group of Narcissus's rejected suitors.
+In the mid-ground of the painting stands a group of Narcissus's rejected suitors.
 Among the mountains in the background rests a third Narcissus figure.

-Metamorphosis of Narcissus differs from Dalí's other double-image paintings, in which there are multiple images hidden in one, because Narcissus's figure is doubled in the stone hand.
+Metamorphosis of Narcissus differs from Dalí's other double-image paintings, in which there are multiple images hidden in one because Narcissus's figure is doubled in the stone hand.

 Dalí composed a poem that he exhibited alongside his painting in 1937.
 The poem ends:

 Metamorphosis of Narcissus and the poem, which was published by Éditions surréalistes, that accompanied it were the first works of Dalí's to be completed by utilizing his paranoiac-critical method.
 In a book that Dalí published in 1937, also titled Metamorphosis of Narcissus, the painter instructs viewers of his painting to observe it in a state of "distracted fixation".
 He writes: